VT-DevGiT/WarnSystem/README.md

 ## Specification

 This system can go up to infinite warn per player.
+Players are also able to see there warn in the client console with `.warning` command that doesn't require any permission but can be disabled in the config.
 It display a broadcast to the player with a message (configurable).

 ## Permission
 This plugin only contains one permission, for the command to warn other player.
 You can remove, add and see warn.
-Players are also able to see there warn in the client console with `.warning` command that doesn't require any permission.

 ```
 - ws.warn	: add/see/remove warns